Imaclean74/grafeo/docs/tutorials/examples/graph-visualization.md

 # Graph Visualization

-Build a social network, query it, run graph algorithms, and visualize everything interactively.
+Build a social network, query it, run graph algorithms and visualize everything interactively.

 !!! tip "Run it locally"